CristoDragon/Enterprise_Reports_Automation/Type1 Report_A/README.md

 # General Flow
 - Create a connection to Oracle database *****
-- Pass in all the command line parameters to initialize an instance of the class TOB_ITG_Summary_Rpt
+- Pass in all the command line parameters to initialize an instance of the class TOB_ABC_Summary_Rpt
 - Execute the run() method to run all the tasks
     - Create 3 reports for each category (Cig, Ecig, Cigar, OTP)
         - Create G360_XXXXX report -- 1 report